adamg14/stock_market_analytics_pipeline/README.md

 [AWS Kinesis Producer](kinesis_stream/producer.py)
 This script sends requests to a stock data API to receive data on pre-selected stocks.
 It then transforms this raw data into a structured Kinesis record and then sends the stock data to AWS Kinesis for a temporary real-time storage.

+This function is deployed using AWS Lambda where a CloudWatch EventBridge rule triggers the function every 5 minutes, automating the trigger of this function.
+The IAM role requirements for this function include Full Kinesis Access to write records to the AWS Kinesis data stream and Writing logs to cloudwatch for automated triggers.

 ## AWS Serverless Lambda Function
 [AWS Lambda Function](aws_lambda/serverless_data_load.py)
 This function is deployed to AWS, to allow it to run serverless based on a trigger (Data streaming into AWS Kinesis).